edkit/edkit-agent/README.md

     - oaktools_httpd_port : The listening port of the embedded http server.
 The default value is 8080.
-    - edkit_fw_file : Sets the analysis filename.
-The default value is "edleak.json".
-    - edkit_fw_period : Sets the slice dump period.
-The default value is 30s.

 edleak relies on dladdr to retrieve symbols name.
 If the target symbols names are not found by edleak, use the following flags in the compiler: